-Faculty: Richard Chapman, Lisa Jones Christensen, Ken Meland, Jerry Van Os, Christine Ye
+Faculty: Richard Chapman, Alison MacKey, Ken Meland, Jerry Van Os, Christine Ye

 The Bachelor of Business Administration is a competency-based degree completion program specifically designed for students who have completed an Associate’s Degree (A.A. or A.S.), the liberal education requirements at Westminster College, or a Letter of General Education Completion from a regionally accredited college or university.
 The program is designed to offer flexibility for students and working professionals seeking degree completion.
 The BBA program is:

 - Project-Based: a student completes a total of five project sequences designed and sequenced specifically to measure student learning and accomplishment.
 Projects are designed to reflect real-world business applications and processes.
 Each project sequence is designed to be completed within one semester, meaning that that the program can be completed in five semesters (approximately 20 months).

 - Low-Residency: a student attends a two-day residency for each of the five project sequences.
 A student combines his or her professional experience and ability with learning experiences and resources delivered online to master program competencies.
 Projects are then completed around a student’s personal and professional schedule, making degree completion more flexible and convenient.

 - Faculty Coached: a student worked directly with a full-time Westminster faculty member on an individual basis to provide for project guidance and feedback.
 Faculty members evaluate completed student projects to determine if project competencies and student mastery of learning outcomes is sufficiently demonstrated.

 Students completing all program and college requirements earn a Bachelor of Business Administration (BBA) degree from Westminster College.

 A student completes the BBA program by demonstrating mastery of the following program goals and related competencies:

 - Communication skills: a student effectively communicates business concepts orally and in writing to faculty and business stakeholders.